 There’s something indescribably lovely about the role five-spice powder plays in this roast peach recipe.
 Not to be outdone, the accompanying easy granola recipe is seriously the simplest yet loveliest granola we’ve ever made.
-Sweet, crunchy, perfectly nutty, and not overwrought with everything but the kitchen sink, it lends just the right note to these roast peaches day or night.
+Slightly sweet, crunchy, perfectly nutty, and not overwrought with everything but the kitchen sink, it lends just the right note to these roast peaches day or night.
 We like to think of it as the culinary equivalent of our fave day-to-night outfit—and we consider it just as indispensable.
 Speaking of indispensable, that’s pretty much how we feel about Seven Spoons, the cookbook in which we found this recipe.
 So much so that it’s one of our favorite cookbooks of the year.

-Roast Peaches with Easy Granola Recipe
+Roast Peaches with Easy Granola

 - Quick Glance